AEB-labs/docs-transport-freight-management/docs/Carrier Connect/logistics-processes-copy/hazardous-goods-handling-1.md

 ## Item level

-On item level there are a lot of different hazardous goods related fields available (for a comprehensive <Anchor label="createShipment" target="_blank" href="https://transport-freight-management.docs.developers.aeb.com/reference/createshipment#/">createShipment</Anchor> .
-Depending on your hazardous goods scenario and the carrier you are using, the fields needed will differ.
-Please get in touch with your contact at the carrier in order to find out what fields you have to transmit.
+The item level of the API call contains multiple fields for hazardous goods data.
+Refer to the comprehensive documentation for the <Anchor label="createShipment" target="_blank" href="https://transport-freight-management.docs.developers.aeb.com/reference/createshipment#/">createShipment</Anchor> to view all available fields.

+The required fields vary based on the specific hazardous goods scenario and the carrier you use.
+Consult your carrier contact to determine the exact fields required for transmission.

 Here is an example of the structure of the API call: